billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Proper use of Strict-Transport-Security headers, seen in Firebug" src="images/image111.png" width="624.00" height="350.67" title="Proper use of Strict-Transport-Security headers, seen in Firebug">
     <br>
-  <figcaption>Image Caption: Proper use of strict-transport-security headers, seen in Firebug</figcaption>
+  <figcaption>Image Caption: Proper use of "strict transport security" headers, seen in Firebug</figcaption>
 </figure>
 </div>